pubky/pkarr/design/resolvers.md

 ## Latency

-Since resolvers are hard coded in clients, they offer lower latency than the traversal of the DHT, at least for frequently queried Pkarr keys, on the assumption that Resolvers are using some form of a Least recently used (LRU) cache.
+Since resolvers are hard coded in clients, they offer lower latency than the traversal of the DHT, at least for frequently queried Pkarr keys, on the assumption that Resolvers are using some form of a Least Recently Used (LRU) cache.

 ## Reliability